-Though bats in the California Dry Steppe are not pollinators, bats play an important role in pollination in the other regions of the southwest where they feed on agave and cactus.
+Though bats in the Eastern Broadleaf Forest are not pollinators, bats play an important role in pollination in the southwest where they feed on agave and cactus.
 The long-nosed bats' head shape and long tongue allows it to delve into flower blossoms and extract both pollen and nectar.